Size ranking: 22nd

 The Greeks, including Aratus and Ptolemy, called the star Ἀετός (Aetos), the eagle, the same as the whole constellation.
 According to Ptolemy’s description, Altair’s neighbouring stars Beta and Gamma Aquilae lie in the eagle’s neck and left shoulder respectively.
 These two stars have their own names, Alshain and Tarazed, which come from shāhīn-i tarāzū, a Persian translation of an old Arabic word meaning ‘the balance’.
 Altair forms one corner of the so-called Summer Triangle with the stars Vega and Deneb, found in the constellations Lyra and Cygnus respectively.

 The southern part of Aquila was subdivided by Ptolemy into a now-obsolete constellation called Antinous consisting of six stars from 3rd to 5th magnitude, visualized on some maps as a young man being held in the eagle’s claws.
 These stars are all now considered part of Aquila; we know them as Eta, Theta, Delta, Iota, Kappa, and Lambda Aquilae.
 Eta Aquilae is one of the brightest Cepheid variable stars; its variability was discovered in 1784 by the English amateur astronomer Edward Pigott (1753–1825).
 Ptolemy said simply that it lay south of the head of Aquila; Bode placed it in the right shoulder of Antinous and labelled it ‘variabilis’.
-Flamsteed did not show Antinous on his chart of Aquila, but in his catalogue he listed their stars together under the title ‘Aquilæ cum Antinoo’.
+Flamsteed did not show Antinous on his chart of Aquila (see illustration above), but in his catalogue he listed their stars together under the title ‘Aquilæ cum Antinoo’.